 The course will consist of two 45-minute lectures per week.
 A tutorial will be held once a week for the purposes of going through past test, exam and tutorial questions.
+The tutorial may be used for make-up lecture as required.
 In addition, students will write a class test and be required to submit an assignment in the form of an essay.
 A 2-hour examination will be sat at the end of the semester.